Rift with Greece sets Europe into uncharted territory

 But Prime Minister Alexis Tsipras provoked consternation by returning home to call a referendum for next Sunday on the offer and urging voters, weary of years of debt crises, to reject it.

-Not for the first time, EU officials said Greek negotiators across the table were themselves taken by surprise by news from Athens.
-"They heard about the referendum on Twitter," one said.

-"Tsipras messed up," a euro zone official said.
+"Tsipras messed up," one EU official said.
 "We did everything possible.
 They chose to blow up when we were so close to settling this in a way that would allow them to sell it."

 RISK MANAGEMENT